darasus/ai-blog/content/the-future-of-work-telecommuting-and-the-gig-economy.md

   telecommuters are self-employed, while others work as employees of large firms.
 With fewer cars on the road and less energy consumption, the environment will benefit from increased telecommuting.
+intro: >-
+  Telecommuting and the gig economy are two of the most talked about trends in the future of work.
+These are both new ways for people to find work that better fits their lifestyle and interests.

+  Working from home, also known as telecommuting, has been around for decades but was only adopted by a small group of people because it was not widely accepted or understood.
+In the gig economy, workers find short-term jobs with different companies instead of working as an employee with one company for a long period.

+  Both trends impact how and where we work, who is looking for work, and what skills are needed to succeed in this environment.
+Are you ready to adapt your career in response to these trends?
+END
 ---

 ## Telecommuting